wkhere/stackless/Doc/library/os.rst

    These functions are described in :ref:`os-file-dir`.

+.. function:: fsencode(filename)

+   Encode *filename* to the filesystem encoding with ``'surrogateescape'`` error handler, or ``'strict'`` on Windows; return :class:`bytes` unchanged.

+   :func:`fsdecode` is the reverse function.

+   .. versionadded:: 3.2

+.. function:: fsdecode(filename)

+   Decode *filename* from the filesystem encoding with ``'surrogateescape'`` error handler, or ``'strict'`` on Windows; return :class:`str` unchanged.

+   :func:`fsencode` is the reverse function.

+   .. versionadded:: 3.2

+.. function:: get_exec_path(env=None)

+   Returns the list of directories that will be searched for a named executable, similar to a shell, when launching a process.
+   *env*, when specified, should be an environment variable dictionary to lookup the PATH in.
+   By default, when *env* is None, :data:`environ` is used.

+   .. versionadded:: 3.2

 .. function:: ctermid()

    Return the filename corresponding to the controlling terminal of the process.

    Availability: Unix.

 .. function:: getegid()

    Return the effective group id of the current process.
 This corresponds to the "set id" bit on the file being executed in the current process.

-Availability:
-   Unix.
+   Availability: Unix.

 .. function:: geteuid()

    .. index:: single: user; effective id

    Return the current process's effective user id.

    Availability: Unix.

 .. function:: getgid()

    .. index:: single: process; group

    Return the real group id of the current process.

    Availability: Unix.

 .. function:: getgroups()

    Return list of supplemental group ids associated with the current process.

    Availability: Unix.

+.. function:: initgroups(username, gid)

+   Call the system initgroups() to initialize the group access list with all of the groups of which the specified username is a member, plus the specified group id.

+   Availability: Unix.

+   .. versionadded:: 3.2

 .. function:: getlogin()

    Return the name of the user logged in on the controlling terminal of the process.
-For most purposes, it is more useful to use the environment variable :envvar:`LOGNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the currently effective user id.
-Availability: Unix.
+For most purposes, it is more useful to use the environment variables :envvar:`LOGNAME` or :envvar:`USERNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the currently effective user id.

+   Availability: Unix, Windows.

 .. function:: getpgid(pid)

    Return the process group id of the process with process id *pid*.
 If *pid* is 0, the process group id of the current process is returned.

    Availability: Unix.

 .. function:: getpgrp()

    .. index:: single: process; group

    Return the id of the current process group.

    Availability: Unix.

 .. function:: getpid()

    .. index:: single: process; id

    Return the current process id.

    Availability: Unix, Windows.

 .. function:: getppid()

    .. index:: single: process; id of parent

    Return the parent's process id.
+When the parent process has exited, on Unix the id returned is the one of the init process (1), on Windows it is still the same id, which may be already reused by another process.

+   Availability: Unix, Windows

+   .. versionchanged:: 3.2
+      Added support for Windows.

+.. function:: getresuid()

+   Return a tuple (ruid, euid, suid) denoting the current process's real, effective, and saved user ids.

    Availability: Unix.

+   .. versionadded:: 3.2

+.. function:: getresgid()

+   Return a tuple (rgid, egid, sgid) denoting the current process's real, effective, and saved group ids.

+   Availability: Unix.

+   .. versionadded:: 3.2

 .. function:: getuid()

    .. index:: single: user; id

    Return the current process's user id.

    Availability: Unix.

-.. function:: getenv(varname[, value])
+.. function:: getenv(key, default=None)

-   Return the value of the environment variable *varname* if it exists, or *value* if it doesn't.  *value* defaults to ``None``.
+   Return the value of the environment variable *key* if it exists, or *default* if it doesn't. *key*, *default* and the result are str.

+   On Unix, keys and values are decoded with :func:`sys.getfilesystemencoding` and ``'surrogateescape'`` error handler.
+Use :func:`os.getenvb` if you would like to use a different encoding.

    Availability: most flavors of Unix, Windows.

+.. function:: getenvb(key, default=None)

+   Return the value of the environment variable *key* if it exists, or *default* if it doesn't. *key*, *default* and the result are bytes.

+   Availability: most flavors of Unix.

+   .. versionadded:: 3.2

-.. function:: putenv(varname, value)
+.. function:: putenv(key, value)

    .. index:: single: environment variables; setting

-   Set the environment variable named *varname* to the string *value*.
+   Set the environment variable named *key* to the string *value*.
 Such changes to the environment affect subprocesses started with :func:`os.system`, :func:`popen` or :func:`fork` and :func:`execv`.

    Availability: most flavors of Unix, Windows.

    .. note::